bnicenboim/pangoling/README.md

 neutral.
-See for example the scope in the [openAI team’s model card for GPT-2](https://github.com/openai/gpt-2/blob/master/model_card.md#out-of-scope-use-cases), but it should be the same for many other models, and the [limitations and bias section of GPT-2 in hugging face website](https://huggingface.co/gpt2).
+See for example the scope in the [openAI team’s model card for GPT-2](https://github.com/openai/gpt-2/blob/master/model_card.md#out-of-scope-use-cases), but it should be the same for many other models, and the [limitations and bias section of GPT-2 in Hugging Face website](https://huggingface.co/gpt2).

 ## Installation

 There is still no released version of `pangoling`.
-The package is in the **very early** stages of development, it’s **not well tested**, and it will be subject to a lot of changes.
+The package is in the
+\*\* early\*\* stages of development, and it will probably be subject to changes.
 To install the latest version from github use:

 ``` r
 # install.packages("remotes") # if needed